COVID-19: Travel advice and information

 How we are supporting physical distancing

-- Monitoring 1.5 metre physical distancing around the network in near real-time to help better manage customer flow and crowding.
+- Monitoring passenger numbers around the network in near real-time to help better manage customer flow and crowding

 - Increased public transport services where capacity and resources are available.